ThiagoBoccalon/LibraryManagement/README.md

 - CRUD Books and Loans

-- I will build e a microservice responsable by manage the payment.
+- I will build e a microservice responsable for managing the payment.

 ### 3. Technologies used